dmlicht/_posts/2016-11-30-a-love-letter-to-mypy.md

 keywords: ""
 ---

-### I love mypy
-Optional static types are a game changer for python.
+I love [mypy](http://mypy-lang.org/). **Optional Static Types** are a game changer for python.
 They have melted away my least favorite thing about my favorite language.
 It is HARD to keep track of what things are supposed to go in and come out of functions.
 Documentation can be stale or non existent (although type hints can also be non-existent, its tougher for them to be stale because your code won't pass the type check).
 I often find myself dropping into the debugger or running snippets of code in jupyter just to have some sense of what type of data is flowing through where.
 This can becomes even more challenging when you are collaborating on a large codebase.

 Here's an example.
 What if I want to make a function to tell everyone my age.
 It's pretty easy right?